Law guide: Employment

 Where possible, the appeal should be heard by a different manager than the one who refused the employee's request.
 You should, but are not legally required to, allow the employee to be accompanied to the meeting by a work colleague.

-If a meeting is arranged to discuss the appeal and your employee cannot attend it, they should contact you as soon as possible to explain the reasons for their absence so it can be rearranged.
-If they then fail to attend the rearranged appeal meeting without a good reason, you can treat the appeal as withdrawn.
+If a meeting is arranged to discuss the appeal and your employee cannot attend it, they should inform you so it can be rearranged.
+If they then fail to attend the rearranged meeting without a good reason, you can treat their request as withdrawn.
 This will mean that your employee will not be able to make a further statutory request for flexible working for another 12 months.

 You must inform your employee of the outcome of their appeal, but you're not legally required to put it in writing.